GTU-Contributions/BIL395_Project_I_BallOnAPlate/README.md

-# BIL395 - Project I - Ball on a plate
+# CSE395 - Group Project I - Ball on a plate
 Gebze Technical University

 Ball on a plate - Fall 2016